Testing and Debugging Your Report

 To see error messages:

-Step 3 To see a console log, under the System menu, choose Logs, then choose Console Log.
+Step 4 To see a console log, under System Logs, choose Console Log.

 Database Tables Become Unstable

 If your report modifies the same tables used by other reports, the database might become unstable.

 Also, when there is a change to the existing database like adding a column or renaming a column or deleting a column, table and view drops are required.
 Make sure these drop views are done in both gateway and unit to avoid inconsistency.